IgniteUI/igniteui-docfx/en/components/pie-chart.md

 ### Selection

 The pie chart supports slice selection by mouse click as the default behavior.
-You can determine the selected slices by using the `selectedItems` property.
+You can determine the selected slices by using the [`selectedItems`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxpiechartbasecomponent.html#selecteditems) property.
 The selected slices are then highlighted.

-There is a property called `selectionMode` which is how you set what mode you want the pie chart to use.
-The default value is `single`.
-In order to disable selection, set the property to `manual`.
+There is a property called [`selectionMode`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxpiechartbasecomponent.html#selectionmode) which is how you set what mode you want the pie chart to use.
+The default value is [`Single`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/enums/sliceselectionmode.html#single).
+In order to disable selection, set the property to [`Manual`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/enums/sliceselectionmode.html#manual).

-The pie chart compoment supports three different selection modes.
+The pie chart component supports three different selection modes.

 -   Single - When the mode is set to single, only one slice can be selected at a time.
 When you select a new slice the previously selected slice will be deselected and the new one will become selected.
 -   Multiple - When the mode is set to Multiple, many slices can be selected at once.
 If you click on a slice, it will become selected and clicking on a different slice will also select that slice leaving the previous slice selected.